 The forest is on the border with the Democratic Republic of Congo and along Virunga National Park in the triangle between Uganda, Rwanda and the DRC which is home to all of the remaining endangered mountain gorillas in Bwindi.

 At that time, Uganda was the most popular access point to see the habituated animals and therefore the infrastructure was the best.
-DRC is not a real option most of the times given the constant fighting and safety concerns but Rwanda may be a more accessible alternative as the park is closer to the capital and the airport.
-I had some friends who saw the gorillas from Rwanda and it was a much easier affair, once you are in the country.
-That being said, Uganda typically has better international connections and other points of interest so if you want to make the most of a long-haul trip and combine it with a safari it is a better choice.
+DRC is not a real option most of the times given the constant fighting and safety concerns but Rwanda is a more accessible, if also much more expensive, alternative as the park is closer to the capital and the airport.

 The Impenetrable Central Forest Reserve, as is officially called, has been expanded over the years and is today a wildlife sanctuary.
 One of the sad side stories of this conservation effort is the displacement of the Batwa Pygmy population who were evicted from the park and no longer given access to its resources.
 If you visit Bwindi you will also be able to visit the Pygmies who are also trying to make the most of the tourist influx into the area.

-There are only around 850 mountain gorillas in the world, half in Bwindi.
+There are only around 1,000 mountain gorillas in the world, half in Bwindi.
 All efforts to make them reproduce in captivity have failed so their preservation relies on efforts done in their wild habitat.
-It seems that these efforts are paying off: In the last few years population has steadily increased from the bottom 300 animals to today’s over 850.
+It seems that these efforts are paying off: In the last few years population has steadily increased.

-It is easy to forget that the area on the border where the park lies is often wrapped in conflict but you are reminded of this reality quite often while trekking.
+It is easy to forget that the area on the border where the park lies is often wrapped in conflict but you are reminded of this reality quite often while trekking with gorillas in Uganda.
 Aside from seeing gorillas, we also got the occasional sight of a soldier carrying from a riffle to a bazooka walking through the forest.
 We were told they were coming home but it was a rather scary thought, much more than facing the gorillas, to see these perfectly camouflaged full loaded individuals.

 Mountain Gorillas in Bwindi: How it works